vsbuffalo/vincebuffalo-website/_posts/2012-03-12-23andme-gwascat.md

     gwrngs.emd <- as.data.frame(elementMetadata(gwrngs))
     dm <- merge(d, gwrngs.emd, by.x="rsid", by.y="SNPs")

-We can search for the risk allele in the 23andme genotype data with R:
+We can search for the risk allele in the 23andme genotype data with R and attach a vector of `i.have.risk` to the `dm` data frame:

     risk.alleles <- gsub("[^\\-]*-([ATCG?])", "\\1", dm$Strongest.SNP.Risk.Allele)
     i.have.risk <- mapply(function(risk, mine) {